b-tomasz/Simplify-Home-Automation/README.md

 ## Application default username's

 During installation you enter a password.
 That password will be set for all containers as default password.
-You can change the passwords after installation in the Webinterface of each container.
+You can change the passwords after installation in the webinterface of each container.

 | Container | Username |
 | --------- | -------- |